nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

     port: int = Field(default=8080, gt=0, lt=65536, title="Port Number", description="The port to listen on.", examples=["12345"])
 ```

-Then in your viewmodel, you create binding for this model (modify `src/trame_with_pydantic/app/view_models/main.py`, clean up code created by tempalte engine, we don't need it for this example):
+Then in your ViewModel, you createa binding for this Model (modify `src/trame_with_pydantic/app/view_models/main.py` and clean up the code created by the template engine, we don't need it for this example):

 ```python
 from typing import Any, Dict